Find Affordable College Courses

 Chestertown, MD

-With a ranking of #7, Washington College did quite well on this year’s most popular schools for physics students working on their bachelor’s degree.
+Washington College did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
+It came in at #7 on the list.
 Washington College is a small private not-for-profit school located in the town of Chestertown.

 Of the 7 students majoring in physics at Washington College, 86% are male and 14% are female.